Endless Terminals: Scaling RL Environments for Terminal Agents: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Vaish Shrivastava, Sahaj Agarwal, Vasilis Kontonis, Ahmed Awadallah, Corby Rossett and Shital Shah for discussions and their support.
 This work was started during KG's internship at Microsoft Research.
-KG was supported by an HAI-SAP Grant and an NSF Expeditions grant during his time at Stanford.
+KG was supported by an HAI-SAP Grant, the Affective Science Fellowship and an NSF Expeditions grant during his time at Stanford.